- Instructions for Form 1099-S - Introductory Material

 If the transferor is a foreign person (nonresident alien, foreign partnership, foreign estate, or foreign trust), enter an "X" in the checkbox in box 5.
 See Form 8288 and its separate instructions for tax withholding requirements for properties sold by a foreign transferor.

 For a real estate transaction involving a residence, enter the real estate tax paid in advance that is allocable to the buyer.
 You do not have to report an amount as allocable to the buyer for real estate taxes paid in arrears.
-You may use the appropriate information included on the HUD-1, or comparable form, provided at closing.
+You may use the appropriate information included on the closing disclosure, or comparable form, provided at closing.
 For example, a residence is sold in a county where the real estate tax is paid annually in advance.
 The seller paid real estate taxes of $1,200 for the year in which the sale took place.
 The sale occurred at the end of the 9th month of the real estate tax year.
-Therefore, $300 of the tax paid in advance is allocated to the buyer, by reference to the amount of real estate tax shown on the HUD-1 as paid by the seller in advance, and is reported in box 5.
+Therefore, $300 of the tax paid in advance is allocated to the buyer, by reference to the amount of real estate tax shown on the closing disclosure as paid by the seller in advance, and is reported in box 5.
 See Notice 93-4, 1993-1 C.B.
 295.